andersonmends/milhastrade/README.md

 # Milhastrade

-Project to plot the historical series of the value of some frequent flyer programs, such as Smiles, LatamPass and TudoAzul.
-In this project, the backend was used in nodejs and the frontend was used in react.
+Full stack web app for plotting the historical value of frequent flyer miles programs, using React on the frontend and Node.js on the backend.
+Deployed on Vercel.

 ![2025-05-27_12-42](https://github.com/user-attachments/assets/d013b020-e834-4e49-9e5f-6fd864e4376f)